persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 Now you can edit and work on your website as you see fit.

 ## 5 Install gh-pages package
-gh-pages is a tool that helps you to automate the process, and make your project compatiable with Github Pages.
+gh-pages is a package that helps you to automate the deploying process, and make your project compatible with Github Pages.
 Inside your project folder run this command to install gh.pages package:

     npm install gh-pages --save-dev

-6. Fix shit
+## Fix shit
   Open the file "package.json" at the highest level, add this to the file:
     "homepage": "https://myusername.github.io/"
   At the bottom of "scripts" in the same file add: